FukaOno/Data-Preprocessing-Excel/README.md

-- Conducted data cleaning, processing, and visualization on population data to facilitate analysis and derive insights.
+- Conducted data cleaning, processing, and visualization on population data to facilitate analysis and derive insights

 Key Achievements:
    1. Data Cleaning and Preparation: